Sam-Scotson/MikroTik-.rsc-Converter/README.md

 Tidy up of pandas df column and row index<br>
 Duplicate scripts created for all other .rsc files

-.rsc files provided for testing
+.rsc file sample provided for testing